Director: Roy Ward Baker

-Despite this film coming out before the discovery of the wreck, the tale was a much more truthful telling of the story, using stories from people that were on board the ship and was aimed at a much more adult audience than the 1997 romance film by James Cameron, whose appeal was a much more of a teenage market, A Night To Remember showed a much more wide and varied range of the passengers and crew than the 1997 blockbuster, which focused to mostly to the first and third class, forgetting for the most part about the second classes,where as in the 1958 classic, they are shown as much as the others, even the trailer for the film references all the different classes, giving a much broader range of the people on board.
+Despite this film coming out before the discovery of the wreck, the tale was a much more truthful telling of the story, using stories from people that were on board the ship and was aimed at a much more adult audience than the 1997 romance film by James Cameron, whose appeal was a much more of a teenage market, A Night To Remember showed a much more wide and varied range of the passengers and crew than the 1997 blockbuster, which focused to mostly to the first and third class, forgetting for the most part about the second classes,whereas in the 1958 classic, they are shown as much as the others, even the trailer for the film references all the different classes, giving a much broader range of the people on board.

-Due to being filmed before the discovery of the wreckage, the only noticeable departure from the actual events of that faithful night is the sinking in one piece rather than breaking into two before going down, thought this doesn’t take away from the film and still feels like it covers why the ship sank in much clearer detail, discussing the problems with bulkheads and the misguided notion that they were high enough and unlike the CGI filled 1997 homage, A Night To Remember prefers to crank up the drama and tension with beautifully crafted performances, that show the turmoil of both the Captain and ships designer, with the discovery of the design floors being one of the turning points of the film, something which was omitted from the 1997 film, which focused on showing off its CGI abilities, rather than develop the shoreline.
+Due to being filmed before the discovery of the wreckage, the only noticeable departure from the actual events of that fateful night is the sinking in one piece rather than breaking into two before going down, though this doesn’t take away from the film and still feels like it covers why the ship sank in much clearer detail, discussing the problems with bulkheads and the misguided notion that they were high enough and unlike the CGI filled 1997 homage, A Night To Remember prefers to crank up the drama and tension with beautifully crafted performances, that show the turmoil of both the Captain and ships designer, with the discovery of the design floors being one of the turning points of the film, something which was omitted from the 1997 film, which focused on showing off its CGI abilities, rather than develop the shoreline.

-A Night To Remember also includes the indelible drama that comes from the other ships involved in the Titanic story, both of the other ships, the Carpathia and the Californian both play important parts of the story, showing the rush to save the people lucky enough to get a lifeboat and the mistakes made by the Californian crew, that meant the needles deaths of many many people.
+A Night To Remember also includes the indelible drama that comes from the other ships involved in the Titanic story, both of the other ships, the Carpathia and the Californian both play important parts of the story, showing the rush to save the people lucky enough to get a lifeboat and the mistakes made by the Californian crew, that meant the needless deaths of many many people.